Site Prep & Run Safety

 (Applies to ALL Coops EXCEPT for the Charming Coop!)

 Upon ordering your chicken coop or duck home, we will get busy building, while you get busy with a bit of site preparation!
-As you know, our coops are incredibly well built and made of heavy, high-quality material, and because of the quality we offer, our coops can be rather hefty, weighing a minimum of 1600 pounds.
+As you know, our coops are incredibly well built and made of heavy, high-quality material, and because of the quality we offer, our coops can be rather hefty, weighing a minimum of 1100 pounds.
 In order to protect your investment in your coop, we suggest that you:

-Pad Size - We recommend your overall pad should measure between 6”-12” larger than the footprint of the coop you ordered!
+- Pad Size - We recommend your overall pad should measure between 6”-12” larger than the footprint of the coop you ordered!
 For example, if you ordered a 6’x6’ coop, you should build a pad that is up to 7’x7’.
 If your coop comes with a porch please add 4' to your footprint measurement.

-Pad Depth - If you plan to use limestone, your pad should be 4” deep and we recommend the use of #57 limestone otherwise known as 3/4" gravel.
+- Pad Depth - If you plan to use limestone, your pad should be 4” deep and we recommend the use of #57 limestone otherwise known as 3/4" gravel.

 Because runs are delivered unassembled, we highly recommend that once the run is in place the chicken owner digs a trench on both sides of each supporting run wall 2-3 bricks deep, even backfilling with any leftover limestone, to further ensure predator safety.

 If this information doesn’t quite provide all the answers you’re looking for, please don’t hesitate to contact us!